Numerically "exact" charge transport dynamics in a dissipative electron-phonon model rationalizing the success of the transient localization scenario: Results

-Therefore, Figs.~\ref{Fig:vary_gamma0_N_31_D_4_170525}(a)--\ref{Fig:vary_gamma0_N_31_D_4_170525}(c) strongly suggest that the damping in intermolecular motions, which is inevitably present in a realistic material,~\cite{AdvMater.19.2000,PhysRevLett.102.116602,JChemPhys.131.014703,JChemPhys.129.094506,ChemPhysChem.11.2067} is behind the success of the transient-localization phenomenology (and the related Drude--Anderson framework) in explaining the experimental carriers' optical response.
-Notably, the damping does not have to be excessively strong in order for DEOM results to comply with the transient-localization phenomenology.
-Figures~\ref{Fig:vary_gamma0_N_31_D_4_170525}(a)--\ref{Fig:vary_gamma0_N_31_D_4_170525}(c) reveal that this happens already for $\gamma_0/\omega_0\gtrsim 0.25$, which belongs to the underdamped regime characterized by a pronounced peak in the SD, see Fig.~\ref{Fig:fig_sd_200525}.
-We thus propose that the optical-absorption enhancements below the vibrational frequency reported in model-Hamiltonian studies assuming undamped vibrations~\cite{part2,mitric2024dynamicalquantumtypicalitysimple,mitric2024precursorsandersonlocalizationholstein,runeson2024,PhysRevX.10.021062,PhysRevB.107.064304} are to be regarded as artifacts of undamped vibrations.
+Therefore, Figs.~\ref{Fig:vary_gamma0_N_31_D_4_170525}(a)--\ref{Fig:vary_gamma0_N_31_D_4_170525}(c) strongly suggest that a nonzero width of the spectrum of relevant phonons,~\cite{AdvMater.19.2000,JPhysChemA.110.4065,JChemPhys.129.094506} which in the present model amounts to a nonzero damping in intermolecular motions,~\cite{PhysRevLett.102.116602,JChemPhys.131.014703,ChemPhysChem.11.2067} is behind the success of the transient-localization phenomenology (and the related Drude--Anderson framework) in explaining the experimental carriers' optical response.
+Notably, the damping does not have to be excessively strong (the relevant-phonon spectrum does not have to be excessively wide) in order for DEOM results to comply with the transient-localization phenomenology.
+Figures~\ref{Fig:vary_gamma0_N_31_D_4_170525}(a)--\ref{Fig:vary_gamma0_N_31_D_4_170525}(c) reveal that this happens already for $\gamma_0/\omega_0\gtrsim 0.25$, which belongs to the underdamped regime characterized by a pronounced peak in the SD (see Fig.~\ref{Fig:fig_sd_200525}).
+We thus propose that the optical-absorption enhancements below the vibrational frequency reported in model-Hamiltonian studies~\cite{part2,mitric2024dynamicalquantumtypicalitysimple,mitric2024precursorsandersonlocalizationholstein,runeson2024,PhysRevX.10.021062,PhysRevB.107.064304} are to be regarded as artifacts of the delta-like phonon spectrum (undamped vibrations).